AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 ### Key concepts of migration {#keyconceptsofmigration}

-Some of the key concepts of Captivate Prime migration process are explained briefly for your quick reference, as follows:
+Some of the key concepts of Learning Manager migration process are explained briefly for your quick reference, as follows:

 **Migration project**

-In Captivate Prime, a migration project consists of one or more sprints.
+In Learning Manager, a migration project consists of one or more sprints.
 You can also have multiple migration projects for your account.
-Your migration process in Captivate Prime starts with creating a migration project.
+Your migration process in Learning Manager starts with creating a migration project.

 **Sprint**

-A Sprint, in Captivate Prime migration process, defines a set of migration items that you have chosen to migrate from the existing LMS.
+A Sprint, in Learning Manager migration process, defines a set of migration items that you have chosen to migrate from the existing LMS.
 A migration item can be a course module, learner records, or a set of courses.
 You can have multiple learning data items in a sprint.
 You can execute migration jobs in each sprint.

 **Sprint Runs**